-Figure 5: German labour market dynamics, 1992-2015.
+Figure 5: German labor market dynamics, 1992-2015.

-is important to note that unemployment in Germany is based on registration with the Federal Employment Office and not self-reported job search.
+the level shift (for details, see appendix D.2)14 and use the corrected series for estimating dynamics over the business cycle.
+In a robustness check in appendix D.2, we show that the estimated business cycle dynamics for the uncorrected series are very similar.
+Finally, a third and related reason for not relying on the job-finding rate around the reform is that unemployment in Germany is based on registration with the Federal Employment Office and not self-reported job search.
 Unemployed workers not eligible for long-term benefits after the reform may have decided not to register while still searching.
 Therefore, only looking at unemployment to employment transitions might miss some of the employment effects if formerly unemployed workers found jobs after deregistering.
-Recent evidence on labour market flows around the time of the Hartz reforms by Carrillo-Tudela et al. (2018) suggests that this channel indeed played an important role.
+Recent evidence on labor market flows around the time of the Hartz reforms by Carrillo-Tudela et al. (2018) suggests that this channel indeed played an important role.